varsharamanujam/Python-GUI-project1/README.md

 Step 6: Create a functiom to roll the dice. i) Use randint keyword to randomly select the value within the given range.

 Step 7: Create any variable for using the button keyword.

-Srep 8: Use the command App.mainloop() to execute the above written code.
+Step 8: Use the command App.mainloop() to execute the above written code.

 note- * You can use the pack() method instead of using grid() method also, but using grid() method is prefered*